aakbmir/spring-boot-microservices/README.md

 # spring-boot-microservices-new
-This repository provides the basic understanding of the spring-boot-microservices
+This repository contains the latest source code of the spring-boot-microservices tutorial